 County-wide Integrated Stormwater Resources Plan

-The County Water Agency is working with nine regional partners (Cooperating Entities) to develop a County-wide Integrated Stormwater Resource Plan (SWRP).
-The nine Cooperating Entities include of five Cities (Buellton, Carpinteria, Goleta, Guadalupe, and Solvang); three Water Districts (Carpinteria Valley, Goleta, and Montecito); and the University of California at Santa Barbara.
+The County Water Agency is working with eight regional partners (Cooperating Entities) to develop a County-wide Integrated Stormwater Resource Plan (SWRP).
+The nine Cooperating Entities include of five Cities (Buellton, Carpinteria, Goleta, Guadalupe, and Solvang); two Water Districts (Carpinteria Valley and Montecito); and the University of California at Santa Barbara.

 The SWRP is a regional, watershed-based plan intended to improve the management of stormwater resources throughout Santa Barbara County by identifying water system improvements which increase user self-reliance on local water supplies.
 Water system improvements will be achieved through the following project types: 1) stormwater and dry weather runoff capture projects; 2) surface water treatment facilities; and 3) green infrastructure.
 An approved SWRP will be necessary to obtain future grant funding awards pursuant to the mandates of the Storm Water Resource Planning Act (SB 985) adopted by the California Legislature in 2014.